 Annuity calculation determines the value of long term regular payments.
-There are two main use cases.
-The first is to calculate the height of regular payments that can be funded by a current amount of savings.
-The second converts regular payments into a lump sum at some point in time.
+The two main use cases are calculating the height of regular payments to be funded by a current amount of savings, and converting back regular payments into lump sums at some point in time.

-Many financial contracts can be modeled as annuities.
-These could be pension entitlements, car loans, mortgages or retirement savings plans.
-But there are two major types of these contracts: fixed and floating interest rate annuities.
-Unfortunately, floating rate annuities are way more difficult to value than fixed rate and consequently, this introduction only covers the latter case.
+Many financial contracts, like pension entitlements, car loans, mortgages or retirement savings plans, can be modeled as annuities.
+There are however two major types of such contracts: fixed and floating interest rate annuities.
+Unfortunately, floating rate annuities are way more complicated to value and consequently, this introduction is limited to fixed rate annuities.

 Fixed Interest Annuity Formulas

 The first two annuity calculation formulas in this section determine the present and future value.
 The present value PV is what a series of regular payments to be received from now until some future end date would be worth right now.
-In contrast, the future value FV is what those payments would be worth at the time when they are scheduled to end.
+In contrast, the future value FV is what those payments would be worth at their scheduled end time.

 Equations (1) and (2) assume a total number of periods N with payments made at the end of each period.
 These are deferred annuities matching the terms of popular types of consumer credits.
 Examples are cars or TV sets bought on credit.
 In such contracts, the first payment is typically due at the end of the first month.